Interstellar travel

 We would arrive at destination after some years.
 At these speeds time inside the ship goes slower: at 90% of the speed of light 1 year onboard the ship equals 2,3 years on Earth, at 99,9% it equals to 22 years and at 99,999 999 999% it equals to 223 609 years.

 On departure, if we accelerate at a value no higher than what Earth’s gravity presses on us, we would be at almost the speed of light after one year.
-If we accelerate continuously through halfway to destination and then decelerate, in 20 years (ship time) we would have traveled 28 000 light-years (the distance light could travel in 28 000 years), in 30 years, 2 800 000 light-years and in 44 years we will reach the edge of the observable Universe.
+If we accelerate continuously through halfway to destination and then decelerate, in 20 years (ship time) we would have traveled 28 000 light-years (the distance light could travel in 28 000 years), reaching the center of our Milky Way Galaxy; in 30 years 2 800 000 light-years, enough to reach our neighbor galaxy the Andromeda Galaxy; and in 44 years we will reach the edge of the observable Universe.
 Thereafter we will need an extra year for a full stop.

 But the Space Shuttle (in order to reach an altitude of just 400 km) needed to carry along an external tank with 730 tons of hydrogen and oxygen that it burned away in just 8 minutes.
 Even if we use the perfect fuel, antimatter, should we ever travel in a spaceship as big as the International Space Station we would need 1274 external tanks to reach 99,9% of the speed of light, 1 249 292 tanks to reach the center of our galaxy and 5 552 407 932 for the Andromeda galaxy.
 As Nobel laureate Edward Purcell would fancy, if this seems absurd to you, you are right.